opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param lines2: The second group of lines.
 They visualized in red color.

     :param image: Optional image, where the lines will be drawn.
-The image is converted to grayscale before displaying, leaving lines1 and lines2 in the above mentioned colors.
+The image should be color in order for lines1 and lines2 to be drawn in the above mentioned colors.